The Numero Group: Releases

 Similar to other reissue labels such as Rhino, Bear Family, Ace, Cherry Red, and Hip-O, Numero releases feature extensive liner notes and rare photographs that provide context for the associated recordings.
-2009's Local Customs: Downriver Revival was expanded to include a DVD containing a documentary and an additional 200 recordings to "dig" through (which is, in spirit, similar to the "digital dig" section of their website).
+2009's Local Customs: Downriver Revival was expanded to include a DVD containing a documentary and an additional 200 recordings to "dig" through.

-Unlike most other reissue labels, Numero largely releases compilations.
-Shipley explained the reasons for this in a 2006 Pitchfork interview:

-We consider our label to be a "cream of the crop" label.
-There are plenty of albums that we could do, but that's not what we are about as a company.
-We clean out all the bad stuff.
-We were like, ok, let's not be completists.
-If you're going to own a record of the [Miami soul] Deep City label, own our record.
-There are no duds.
+Numero has also released books, including comprehensive illustrated encyclopedias for soul records from Illinois and Ohio.

 For Record Store Day 2009, the Numero group produced a vinyl-only sampler named This LP Crashes Hard Drives, which included not only a track from an upcoming Numero release ("Sam" from 029 Pisces: A Lovely Sight), but also tracks from such labels as Light In The Attic, Honest Jon's, Now Again, Sublime Frequencies, Daptone Records, Jazzman, and Vampisoul.

+In 2014, Numero released a role-playing game in conjunction with their proto-metal compilation Cities of Darkscorch.
+In 2018, Numero re-released all 22 of Irv Teibel’s Environments albums in the form of a downloadable app.

 Several tracks licensed for reissue by The Numero Group have made appearances in film and television.
 "You And Me" by Penny & The Quarters, which was featured on 2007's Eccentric Soul: The Prix Label compilation, was used in the 2010 film Blue Valentine.
 During the film's theatrical run, the identity of Penny & The Quarters was unknown and the Numero Group was actively seeking contact with band members or their relatives.
 Later, it was revealed that Penny of Penny & The Quarters had been Nannie Sharpe, née Coulter, whose daughter Jayma had heard from friends about the film's use of her mother's song.
 In 2012, Chuck and Mac's "Powerful Love"—which Numero included on 2007's Eccentric Soul: Twinight's Lunar Rotation compilation—made a prominent appearance in Rian Johnson's sci-fi action film Looper.

-Awards

-Numero Group releases have received eight Grammy Award Nominations.
-In 2009, Light: on the South Side Light: On The South Side - Trailer—featuring 100 black & white photographs by Michael Abramson taken during the mid-1970s on Chicago's south side—was nominated for Best Boxed Or Special Limited Edition Package.
-Syl Johnson: Complete Mythology was nominated for two Grammy Awards in 2011, for Best Album Notes and for Best Historical Album.
+In 2016, "Our Love" by The Edge of Daybreak was included in the film Moonlight.